ErzhanAb/password-generator/README.md

    - Enter the number of passwords to generate.
    - Specify the length of each password.
    - Choose character types to include (yes/no inputs).
+   - Choose whether to save the passwords to a file.
 3. View the generated passwords.
+4. If chosen, passwords will be saved in `passwords.txt`.
-4. Repeat the process if needed.
+5. Repeat the process if needed.

 ## 📷 Example Output
 ```